Alfresco/docs-alfresco/process-automation/latest/model/connectors/index.md

 4. Drag the connector onto the diagram canvas and fill in the properties.

+## Using connectors in modeling application

+We can add a connector to our process while editing a process.
+We can create a new instance selecting the connector type from the toolbar

 ## Connector modeling

 Every connector instance created in a process definition will be created in the **Connectors** section of a project using the `name` assigned to the instance.